 For the report, the police will need the personís:

 - details of any other citizenship or passports held (if known)

 - recent photographs

 - known travel details and plans, including itineraries

-- contact details overseas (including the names and contact details of employers and people they have been travelling with)
+- names and contact details of people they have been travelling or working with

 What happens next?